vadanrod14/RA.Aid/docs/docs/quickstart/recommended.md

 To use RA.Aid with the recommended configuration, you'll need to obtain the following API key:

 1.  **Gemini API Key**: Obtain a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

+   **⚠️ Note**: You should set up a billing account associated with your generate key to get Tier 1.
+By default, you'll get the Free Tier plan and probably a get a Rate Limit Error.

 You might also consider keys for other services if you want to explicitly configure different models or providers: